Moduli of hybrid curves I: Variations of canonical measures: Preliminaries

 \subsection{Metric graphs}

-We briefly recall the definition of a \emph{metric graph} and the way it arises as a \emph{metric realization} of a finite graph with \emph{lengths} associated to edges.
+We briefly recall the definition of a \emph{metric graph} and how it arises as a \emph{metric realization} of a graph with associated \emph{edge lengths}.

-Suppose $G=(V,E)$ is a finite graph and $\ell: E \rightarrow \mathbb R_{>0}$ is a length function (i.e.,\ it assigns a positive real number $\ell_e$ to every edge $e \in E$).
+Let $G=(V,E)$ be a finite graph and $\ell\colon E \rightarrow \mathbb R_{+}$ an edge length function that assigns a positive real number $\ell_e$ to every edge $e \in E$.
 To such a pair $(G, \ell)$, we associate a metric space $\mgr$ as follows: by assigning each edge a direction and calling one of its vertices the initial vertex $v_i$ and the other one the terminal vertex $v_{t}$, every edge $e\in E$ can be identified with a copy of the interval $\Ical_e= [0,\ell_e]$ (the left and right endpoint correspond to $v_i$ and $v_t$).
 The topological space $\mgr$ is obtained by further identifying the ends of edges corresponding to the same vertex $v$ (in the sense of a topological quotient).

-It is then clear that the topology on $\mgr$ is metrizable by the so-called {\em path metric}: the distance between two points $x,y \in\mgr$ is defined as the arc length of the shortest path connecting them.
+The topology on $\mgr$ is metrizable by the so-called {\em path metric}: the distance between two points $x,y \in\mgr$ is defined as the arc length of the shortest path connecting them.